kubeshop/kusk-gateway/docs/customresources/envoyfleet.md

-# EnvoyFleet
+# Envoy Fleet

-This resource defines the EnvoyFleet, which is the implementation of the gateway in Kubernetes based on Envoy Proxy.
+This resource defines the Envoy Fleet, which is the implementation of the gateway in Kubernetes based on Envoy Proxy.

 Once the resource manifest is deployed to Kubernetes, it is used by Kusk Gateway Manager to set up K8s Envoy Proxy **Deployment**, **ConfigMap** and **Service**.